petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 Right now the Max and Min settings for the Slider field are hard coded, but it's better if they're configurable.
 To add custom settings to a form field,

 - Adjust the back-end by adding a `DDMFormFieldTypeSettings` class and adding a method to the `DDMFormFieldType`.
-- Adapt the front-end for rendering the new settings by adding a `DDMFormFieldTemplateContextContributor` and updating the way the settings are defined in `Slider.es.js`.
+- Adapt the frontend for rendering the new settings by adding a `DDMFormFieldTemplateContextContributor` and updating the way the settings are defined in `Slider.es.js`.

 ### Supporting Custom Settings in the Back-end